nzj1120/BooookScore/README.md

 - `--model`: name of the model to use, must be supported by the API you're using
 - `--api`: which API to use, currently supports `openai`, `anthropic`, `together`
 - `--api_key`: the path to the txt file storing your API key
+- `--base_url` (optional): override the default OpenAI endpoint with a compatible base URL (useful for self-hosted services)
 - `--method`: the summarization method to use, "inc" for incremental updating, "hier" for hierarchical merging
 - `--chunk_size`: the desired size of each chunk of text, must be consistent with your data in `book_path`
 - `max_context_len`: the maximum context window of the model